-- Choose Open with if you wish to open the file now. - The Open With options suggests a default program you might wish to open the exported file in.
+- Choose Open with if you wish to open the file now.

+The Open With options suggests a default program. - The Open With options suggests a default program you might wish to open the exported file in.
 For example, both CSV and Excel files offer to open the file in Excel for you.
-If you wish to change the program to open it in click on the specified file type (e.g. Click on Excel) and choose Other from the list.
+If you wish to change the program to open it in click on the nominated file type (e.g. Click on Excel) and choose Other from the list.
 Browse to find the program you want the report to open in, select it, and OK to return to the message panel - Choose Save File if you wish to save the file.
 This saves the file to the FireFox dowload directory (specified in Tools, Options in Firefox) and opens the download panel so that you can open it if you wish